arvindkrishna87/STAT390_SP25_CMIL/ML/Jeffrey/README.md

 ### 4. Next Steps

 I will continue to train the CoAtNet model on the new patches and see if it can increase the performance of the model.
 I will also try to implement different methods that can increase the performance of the model for H&E. I will also try to ensemble the 3 different patches together and see if it can increase the performance of the model.

+# Week 5

+## What I did this week

+1. Outlines plans for the final project and presentation.
+Developed a series of experiments to run for the final project to determine the best patch level classifier for each of the 3 different stains.
+Outlined ensemble methods to use for the final project, and potential utilizations of Akhils SVM model for case level classification.